 About Laura Lee

-Laura Lee Carter worked as a research librarian for 25 years before
+Laura Lee Carter worked as a research librarian for 25 years before leaving academe to become a freelance writer, author, psychotherapist and speaker.

 With three graduate degrees including one in counseling psychology, she enjoys working with clients who need help navigating the many challenges of midlife change.

 When she lost her husband and career back in 2004, she started her own dating service, called up the old boyfriend from college, and then finally found love for the first time.
-Since then Laura Lee has been sharing her unique insights into how best to deal with the many emotional challenges brought on by midlife.

 Laura Lee Carter began her life as a blogger back in 2007 as the Midlife Crisis Queen, after going through the magic midlife trifecta: divorce, job loss and near home loss.
 That was when she knew it was finally time to do EVERYTHING differently!